-The Role of Metallic Iron in the Biotransformation of Chlorinated Xenobiotics G.F.
+The Role of Metallic Iron in the Biotransformation of Chlorinated Xenobiotics

+G.F.
 Parkin, J.L.
 Schnoor, and P.J.J.
 Alvarez, University of Iowa

-Goal: This research will investigate the hypothesis that both microbial and abiotic processes contribute to reductive dechlorination of xenobiotics in methanogenic incubations, with elemental metals such as iron serving as an ultimate electron donor.
+Goal: This research investigates the hypothesis that both microbial and abiotic processes contribute to reductive dechlorination of xenobiotics in methanogenic incubations with elemental metals, such as iron, serving as an ultimate electron donor.

 Rationale: Polychlorinated compounds such as carbon tetrachloride (CT) are known to be transformed via sequential reductive dechlorination by both abiotic and microbial mechanisms under anaerobic conditions.
-However, existing treatment processes that utilize reductive dechlorination suffer from several drawbacks, including inefficient transfer of electrons from the ultimate electron donor to the chlorinated compound and slow rates of reaction, thereby resulting in possible accumulation of transformation products of equal or even greater toxicity.
+However, existing treatment processes that utilize reductive dechlorination suffer from several drawbacks including inefficient transfer of electrons from the ultimate electron donor to the chlorinated compound and slow rates of reaction, thereby resulting in possible accumulation of transformation products of equal or even greater toxicity.
 Elemental metals in aqueous solution can act as an energy source for methanogens via production of hydrogen.
-Reductive dechlorination of chlorinated compounds could then proceed by three mechanisms: (1) abiotic processes whereby electrons are transferred directly from the elemental metal to the chlorinated compound, (2) microbial processes whereby electrons from $H_2$ that are involved in biosynthetic processes are diverted to the chlorinated compound, and (3) microbial-catalyzed abiotic processes whereby electrons from the elemental metal are transferred to the chlorinated compound via biological electron carriers.
+Using elemental metals as an energy source, reductive dechlorination of chlorinated compounds may proceed by three mechanisms:

+- 1. abiotic processes whereby electrons are transferred directly from the elemental metal to the chlorinated compound, - 2. microbial processes whereby electrons from H2 that are involved in biosynthetic processes are diverted to the chlorinated compound, and

+3. microbial-catalyzed abiotic processes whereby electrons from the elemental metal are transferred to the chlorinated compound via biological electron carriers.

-Approach: Experiments will be conducted in batch and column-reactor systems.
-Initial studies will investigate iron and carbon tetrachloride (CT).
-Other metals such as aluminum, tin, and zinc will be used in later studies.
-Various chlorinated organics will also be assayed.
-A hydrogen-utilizing, mixed, methanogenic culture will be developed as an inoculum source for all experiments.
-Initial batch studies will be performed to determine the general time-course that the reactions will follow.
-Inhibition studies using 2-bromoethanesulfonate (BES), a specific methanogenic inhibitor, will address the role of methanogens.
-Analytes to be measured in headspace gas samples include CT, chloroform (CF), dichloromethane (DCM), chloromethane (CM), hydrogen, and methane.
-Subsequent, detailed, batch kinetic studies will be performed and, where appropriate, analytes will include ferrous iron, total soluble iron, CT, CF, DCM, CM, hydrogen, methane, and oxidation-reduction potential.
-The stoichiometry and kinetics of all pertinent reactions will be determined.
-Electron balances will be conducted to provide insight into important abiotic and biotic processes.
-Flow-through column experiments using adjustable-bed-length, glass chromatographic columns packed with steel wool will be conducted to simulate long-term in situ treatment and to validate the kinetics determined in batch studies.
+Approach: Experiments are being conducted in batch and column-reactor systems.
+Initial studies investigate iron and carbon tetrachloride (CT).
+Various chlorinated organics are also being assayed.
+A hydrogen-utilizing, mixed, methanogenic culture was developed as an inoculum source for all experiments.
+Initial batch studies were performed to determine the general time-course that the reactions would follow.
+Inhibition studies using 2-bromoethanesulfonate (BES), a specific methanogenic inhibitor, addressed the role of methanogens.
+Analytes measured in headspace gas samples include CT, chloroform (CF), dichloromethane (DCM), chloromethane (CM), hydrogen, and methane.
+Subsequent, detailed, batch kinetic studies were performed and, where appropriate, analytes included ferrous iron, total soluble iron, CT, CF, DCM, CM, hydrogen, methane, and oxidation-reduction potential.
+The stoichiometry and kinetics of all pertinent reactions were determined.
+Electron balances were conducted to provide insight into important abiotic and biotic processes.
+Flow-through column experiments using adjustable-bed-length, glass chromatographic columns packed with steel wool are being conducted to simulate long-term in situ treatment and to validate the kinetics determined in batch studies.
 A one-dimensional, finite-difference, numerical model will be developed to simulate the performance of the column reactors.
 The model will include advection, dispersion, and sorption, and the appropriate degradation kinetics as determined from batch experiments.